February 5, 2024

 Tip #6: Listen to your feet

 Paying attention to any signs of discomfort or pain is crucial for preventing injuries.
+Don't run through pain.
 If you notice persistent pain, swelling, or changes in your foot structure, consult a healthcare professional or a podiatrist promptly.

 Tip #7: Ice and elevation

 After a long run, treat your feet to some post-run care.
-Ice any sore areas to reduce inflammation, and consider elevating your feet to minimize swelling.
+Wrapped cold compression any sore areas to reduce inflammation, and consider elevating your feet to minimize swelling.
 This simple routine can aid in faster recovery.
 Rest, ice, compression, and elevation (RICE) are methods for treating inflammation after trauma, such as acute ankle sprain.
 Inflammation causes pain, edema, hyperalgesia, and erythema, limiting one’s ability to perform the rehabilitation required for proper healing.
+But always have them check ed by a health professional.

 Tip #8: Invest in insoles or orthotics (if needed)